dfinity/portal/docs/developer-docs/backend/motoko/index.md

 # Tutorials

-The [Deploy your first ICP dapp in 5 minutes ](/tutorials/deploy_sample_app.md) Quick start provided a simplified introduction to the basic work flow for creating and deploying a new project without exploring the contents of the project directory or sample code.
+The [Deploy your first ICP dapp in 5 minutes](/tutorials/deploy_sample_app.md) quick start provided a simplified introduction to the basic work flow for creating and deploying a new project without exploring the contents of the project directory or sample code.

 Next, we’ll explore writing a few simple Motoko programs to give you hands-on experience creating programs that run on the IC.